josephjacobmorris/learnings/Databases/NoSQL/Elasticsearch.md

 It's also essential to note that blockdev expects values in 512-byte sectors, whereas lsblk reports values in KiB.
 To temporarily set the readahead value to 128 KiB on `/dev/nvme0n1`, use the command `blockdev --setra 256 /dev/nvme0n1`.

+### Using faster hardware
+* Also consider local storage over remote storage

 ## References
 * Chatgpt or LLM
 * https://www.elastic.co/guide/en/elasticsearch/reference/current/tune-for-search-speed.html